MUSE TECHNOLOGIES

 Camping with the Troop-

 Going to camp.
 There are several camps available to the scouts throughout the year.
-The Troop schedules two week-long summer camps, as well as a weekend campout just about every month.
+The Troop schedules one or two week-long summer camps, as well as a weekend campout just about every month.
 Registration is done through the Troop adult who is coordinating the campout or event.
 Payment is due before camp.
 Fees, registration, food, and transportation costs are paid through the scout's 'Individual Scout Account'.
 Sometimes an estimated fee is proposed during registration for the event, and you will be notified of the final cost about a week after the event.

 Lone Scout.
 There are many camps available through our Council or other Councils.
 Scouts may attend these as a Lone Scout or find another scout who wants to go, but often an adult will need to attend with the scouts.
 The registration for these camps is not done through Troop 49.
 If you find a camp that you think will be of interest to the Troop, a scout can gather the details together and talk to our Activities Director.
 If feasible, the scouts will talk about making the camp a Troop event.